wiedehopf/docker-sdrmap/README.md

 ## Obtaining credentials to feed

 Please visit [feeding](https://github.com/sdrmap/docs/wiki/2.1-Feeding) for instructions on how to obtain credentials to feed.
-Once you have credentials, you can proceed with setting up the container.
+Once you have credentials (a username and password), you can proceed with setting up the container.

 ## Up-and-Running with Docker Compose